Oggm2/TecTeam1-NautaYunoHack/README.md

 - **Synthetic training incidents:** `examples/incident_training_scenarios.json` and injection fixtures; never used for recurrence recommendations.
 - **Observed incidents:** `data/incident_lifecycle.json`; detected, investigating, monitoring, or statistically recovered cases.
 - **Incident memory:** `data/incident_memory.json`; an incident is stored when statistical recovery is verified.
-Each record is labeled `statistically_recovered` or `operator_confirmed`, so recurrence context is never mistaken for a human-confirmed root cause.
+Each record is labeled `statistically_recovered`, `operator_confirmed`, or `historical_resolved`, so recurrence context is never mistaken for a human-confirmed root cause.
 Legacy auto-seeded records remain quarantined and excluded from matching.

 ### Evidence graph context